kibs-tech/kibs-tech.github.io/services_posts/mobile-app-development.md

 ## A new area of development

-Developing mobile apps is new territory for KibsTech.
-However its a natural extension to our technical skill set and its a whole lot of
+Developing mobile apps is new territory for me and I'm loving it!
+It's actually a natural extension to my technical skill set and its a whole lot of
  fun.
-We've done one app and are now working on another.
+I've done one app and I am now working on another.
+I am putting together reusable components so that in the future I can whizz out apps with some great functionality for a good price.

-If you would like an app at a reduced rate whilst we build up a portfolio get in contact now!!
+## Roll up, roll up, get yer cheap app ere :)

-## Get yer app ere :)
+If you would like an app at a reduced rate whilst I build up a portfolio get in contact now!!

-Send us an email about your app: [{{site.email}}](mailto:{{site.email}})
+Send me an email telling me all about your app: [{{site.email}}](mailto:{{site.email}})